University of King's College

 Standout Programs

-• Foundation Year Program: Students trace the history of ideas through an interdisciplinary exploration of seminal works of Western civilization.
-The philosophy, literature and art of each historical period are studied in an integrated fashion.
+• Foundation Year Program: Students trace the history of ideas, reading great books from the ancient to the contemporary world.
+The philosophy, history, literature and art of each historical period are studied in an integrated fashion.

 • Journalism: Students learn to conduct independent research, think critically about current affairs and produce stories in multiple media formats.
 The final year includes concentrated workshops and internships.